 National Legal and Policy Center twice before has explained the origins, dimensions and consequences of the Puerto Rican economic implosion, in December 2013 and again in August 2015.
 That an implosion is occurring is indisputable.
-Puerto Rico has an estimated $72 billion (some observers say $73 billion) in outstanding bonds rated near or at “junk” levels.
+Puerto Rico has an estimated $72 billion in outstanding bonds rated near or at “junk” levels (or should be).
 That represents about $20,000 for every man, woman and child on the island.
 With its population increasingly packing up and moving to these shores – Florida is by far the most common destination – Puerto Rico faces an economic collapse potentially rivaling the one happening in Venezuela.
-Puerto Rico’s unemployment rate is hovering around 15 percent.
+Puerto Rico’s unemployment rate has been hovering around 10 to 15 percent.
 A third or more of its residents are on food stamps.
 The government is rationing water.
 The union-driven public employee pension system is underfunded by $46 billion.
 Violent crime, especially murder, is at shockingly high levels.
 The Zika virus is creating a public health crisis.
 Puerto Rican Governor Alejandro Garcia Padilla, pleading for aid, testified before the Senate Judiciary Committee last December 2 that his government has “no cash left.”
 All told, it’s not a pretty picture.

 Complicating the economic conundrums is Puerto Rico’s political system, an awkward hybrid of sovereignty, colonialism and statehood.
 Puerto Ricans have a distinct ethnic and linguistic identity, but they do not have a country to call their own.
 They increasingly favor statehood, but their support is far from overwhelming.
 An independence movement has existed for decades, but it represents a small minority.
 The relationship between the territorial government and our own remains cordial, but strains are showing.
 Having to cover debts will do that to a country.
 And U.S. investors may have to cover them.
 Back in 2013, when it had become clear that a bad situation had become intolerable, three out of four of the more than 400 municipal bond mutual funds in this country had at least some Puerto Rican bonds in their portfolios; fully 55 such funds had at least 10 percent of their assets in Puerto Rico.
 If these creditors are denied their income stream by government fiat, it is virtually certain they will file lawsuits.
 Whether there is anything to collect beyond pennies on the dollar is an open question.

-Lawmakers on Capitol Hill have come to see Chapter 9 bankruptcy as the best way to insulate the island from collapse.
-Having tried a couple of times previously, they have come up with what they see as an acceptable compromise proposal: the Puerto Rico Oversight, Management and Economic Stability Act.
+Lawmakers on Capitol Hill have come to see bankruptcy as the best way to insulate the island from collapse.
+As Puerto Rico is a sovereign territory not part of any state, it needs special legislation.
+Unlike counties and municipalities, it cannot use Chapter 9 of the U.S. bankruptcy code.
+Having tried a couple of times previously, they have come up with something that goes beyond Chapter 9: the Puerto Rico Oversight, Management and Economic Stability Act.
+It would put the island’s finances under the control of a court-approved emergency oversight board, not a bankruptcy judge.
 The bill, which originated in the House Natural Resources Committee, has a clever acronym, PROMESA, which by no coincidence is Spanish for “promise.”
 Rep. Sean Duffy, R-Wisc., a key sponsor, promises that the legislation will balance interests of debtors and creditors, while averting catastrophe.
 Without it, he remarked, “the Puerto Rican government is likely to collapse, participants in public pension plans will be terribly damaged, and almost all bondholders could lose their investments.”
 House Minority Whip Steny Hoyer, D-Md., likewise stated: “In a world of alternatives, this is an alternative we need to take.”
 House Speaker Paul Ryan, R-Wisc., House Minority Leader Nancy Pelosi, D-Calif., and Treasury Secretary Jack Lew each have expressed support as well.
 Speaker Ryan (in photo) put it this way on the eve of the House vote: “This bill prevents a bailout.
 That’s the entire point.
 If we do not pass this bill, then there is much more likely going to be a bailout because there is no other choice.”
 He got his wish on June 9.

 The Senate is likely to take up a vote soon.
 Majority Leader Mitch McConnell, R-Ky., has indicated he wants a vote.
 He’s likely to run into resistance.
 Late last year, during a hearing of the Senate Judiciary Committee, Sen. Charles Grassley, R-Iowa, reminded his colleagues: “Let’s not forget that Puerto Rico issued its bonds with the knowledge that Chapter 9 bankruptcy wasn’t an option in the event of default.
 Is it fair to retroactively change the rules at the expense of these investors, if other options exist for addressing Puerto Rico’s debt problems?”
 Puerto Rican aid advocates, at least, are getting help from former Senator Judd Gregg, R-N.H.
 Now a consultant for mainland bondholders, Gregg, in a June 16 editorial for CNBC, praised the PROMESA bill as sound fiscal discipline: